lyas81300/RedMagic/README.md

 > **One CLI.
 Many useful tools.
 Clean architecture.
 Community-driven development.**

-If the project grows, the goal is to make every stable module documented, tested and genuinely useful rather than simply filling the menu with entries.
+The goal is to make every stable module documented, tested and genuinely useful rather than simply filling the menu with entries.

 ---